dqops/dqo/docs/checks/column/text/text-valid-currency-code-percent.md

 # text valid currency code percent data quality checks

-Column-level check that ensures that the percentage of text values that are valid currency codes in the monitored column does not fall below set thresholds.
+A column-level check that ensures that the percentage of text values that are valid currency codes in the monitored column does not fall below set thresholds.

 ___